 If your home was built before the 1980s and hasn’t had any significant renovations recently, chances are pretty good that there are cast-iron drain pipes in your home.
 These heavy, durable pipes were a hallmark of wastewater lines for nearly a century due to the relatively low cost of manufacturing and ease of installation.
-Now, with lighter weight and easier-to-install materials such as PVC, plumbers rarely use cast-iron in residential installations.
+Now, with lighter weight and easier-to-install materials such as PVC, professional plumbers rarely use cast-iron in residential installations.

-In the event that you find yourself either needing to install new plumbing due to a bathroom renovation or re-route existing work during a renovation project, you may need a way to tie into the existing cast-iron piping.
+In the event that you find yourself either needing to install new piping due to a bathroom renovation or re-route existing work during a renovation project, you may need a way to tie into the existing cast-iron piping.
 While a renovation is a good opportunity to update the entire line, sometimes a T into a current line is more convenient.

 Before you start